cfillion/reapack-index/README.md

 Repository metadata:
-    -n, --name NAME                  Set the name shown in ReaPack for this repository -l, --link LINK                  Add or remove a website link --donation-link LINK         Add or remove a donation link --ls-links                   Display the link list then exit -A, --about=FILE                 Set the about content from a file
+    -n, --name NAME                  Set the name shown in ReaPack for this repository -l, --link LINK                  Add or remove a website link --screenshot-link LINK       Add or remove a screenshot link --donation-link LINK         Add or remove a donation link --ls-links                   Display the link list then exit -A, --about=FILE                 Set the about content from a file